Ike Jones

 Isaac Lolette Jones (December 23, 1929 – October 5, 2014) was an American film producer and actor.
 In June 1953, he became the first Black American graduate of the UCLA School of Theater, Film and, Television and the first Black American to serve as a producer on a major motion picture.

 Jones was relatively unknown outside of the film industry until 1970, when he publicly announced that he had been secretly married to actress Inger Stevens from 1961 until her death in April 1970.
 Jones' claim was backed up in court by Stevens' brother, Carl O. Stensland.

 Early life and education

 Jones was born in Santa Monica, California, and attended Santa Monica High School.

 He studied motion picture production at the UCLA School of Theater, Film and Television.
 While at UCLA, he also played end for the Bruins and was named to the 1952 All-Pacific Coast Conference team.
-After graduating from UCLA, Jones was drafted in the 25th round by the Green Bay Packers in the 1953 NFL draft, but declined the offer.
+After graduating from UCLA, Jones was drafted 295th overall in the 25th round by the Green Bay Packers in the 1953 NFL draft, but declined the offer.